arihantverma/arihantverma.com/posts/tech/2021/4-may/time-lost-but-learning.md

 I've finally started to give good thought about what kind of work I'd want to do in the long term.
 It boils down to two options

 1. Learn, build, teach, like many people I follow on the internet have done – made a career out of learning, building and then teaching.
-Kent C Dodds and Josh Comeau comes to mind.
+Kent C Dodds and Josh Comeau come to mind.

 2. Push to keep learning like I'm doing now, so that I'd have enough experience and knowledge to be able to go work at a company like Netflix.